carterjnewt/UnixAssignment_Newton/README.md

 1. this code first searches field 2 for any lines that contain the value 1
 2. Once all lines are outputted to the next command, they are then sorted in numerical order by field 3
 3. lastly, anything that matches the string "multiple" will be replaced with a "?" and it is not important to specify the field since "mutiple" can only occur in $3
 4. this code will also be used for all other chromosomes in increasing numerical order.
-I will simply swap the value that $2 is equivalent to with the respecting chromosome number and change that in the file name it is outputted to.
+I will simply swap the value that $2 is equivalent to with the respective chromosome number and change that in the file name it is outputted to.

 $ awk '$2 == 1' master_SCPG_maize.txt | sort -n -r -k3 | sed 's/multiple/-/g' > chromosome1_maize_decreasing.txt

-1. this code is xactly the same as the one above except for 3 changes
+1. this code is exactly the same as the one above except for 3 changes
 2. in the sort program I added -r after -n to indicate that it is numerical but in the reverse order
-3. in the sed program I changed what character would swpa the place of "multiple" and now a "-" appears for when "multiple" was indicated in the $3
+3. in the sed program I changed what character would swap the place of "multiple" and now a "-" appears for when "multiple" was indicated in the $3
 4. I also changed the name of the output file by adding decreasing at the end to indicate this file has reverse numerical order